What is it?

 - Having a family history of type 2 diabetes

-- Being from a black, Asian or minority ethnic (BAME) group
+- Being from a minority ethnic group

 - Older age – although type 2 diabetes is now increasingly common in younger people with obesity.